How to Make a Grazing Table for 40

 Now, it’s time to get shopping!
 The ingredients for a grazing table can be expensive.
 My secret weapon?
 Aldi!

-Aldi has wonderful specialty cheeses and cured meats.
+Aldi has a wide variety of cheeses, including specialty cheeses and plenty of cured meats.
 They also have a good assortment of crackers, fruits and nuts, especially during the holiday season.
 It’s a great place to get the bulk of your charcuterie ingredients!

 The ingredients for the spread pictured in this post cost around $200, totally from Aldi.
 This makes the cost for feeding people at this party around $5 per person, since there were 40 guests in attendance.
 Not too shabby!

 You don’t need to splurge on every single ingredient.
-Buy the staple meats and cheese that everyone enjoys, and just a few special high-end cheeses or meats to mix throughout your grazing board.
+Buy the basic, staple meats and cheese that everyone enjoys, and then add just a few special high-end cheeses or meats to mix throughout your grazing board.

 Arranging the ingredients on your grazing table is truly more of an art than a science.
 Because of that, I’ve included suggestions below, but want to encourage you to do what feels best!

 - Add height: Add 1-2 serving small plates or serving trays.
-If you have a pedestal server, this is a great time to use it!
+If you have a pedestal server, tiered stands or cake stands, this is a great time to use them.
 If you don’t, I like to put a serving plate on top of an upside-down bowl to make a pedestal.

 - Place bowls: Place 2-3 small bowls for dips and nuts.